Here’s where to look – or how to work around it!

 - Miniature Marshmallows.
 Large marshmallows are easily found, but are usually in a mixed package containing both white and pink (mini are shown).

 - You can find plain, white miniature marshmallows occasionally – and when you do, grab them!
 You may not see them again for a while.
-This week I found one package at Woolworths in Mildura, and a friend found one and even a bag of miniature marshmallows in mixed flavors at the IGA in Buronga!
+This week I found one package at Woolworths in Mildura, and a friend found one and even a bag of miniature marshmallows in mixed colors (but not flavored) at the IGA in Buronga!
 That was a find!

 - They are a bit expensive to use.
 A small 5.29 oz bag runs about $2.25 AUS, or about $1.75 US.